Have you ever roasted endive? Roasted endive with apples and grapes it’s a lovely and deliciously unique side dish.

 It’s Sunday and over a week since you’ve heard from me.
 I wanted to write a blog post this morning that simply read “I got nothing for ya”.
 I can’t remember the last time I was so busy at work that I couldn’t find time to cook dinner for this many days in a row.
 If it hadn’t been for a big pan of Turkey Tetrazzini and a box of DOTS, we might have all starved to death around here.

-So, let’s talk about a side dish I made before Thanksgiving, a side dish of Endives, Apples and Grapes.
+So, let’s talk about a side dish I made before Thanksgiving, a side dish of roasted endive, apples and grapes.

 My mom is here for the holidays.
 Her visits are always a great excuse to whip up exotic dishes containing ingredients that she can’t find in the middle of Kansas…dishes containing things like pancetta or any type of cheese other than Velveeta.
 Yes, I’m making fun of Kansas.
 But on one trip back home I wanted to prepare Chicken Picatta and spent the better part of an afternoon going to every Dillons store in Reno County looking for capers.
 Store managers looked at me like I had two heads …” Capers???”, they’d ask.
 The next trip home a bottle of capers made the 400-mile trip with us from Denver to Hutchinson just so I could make Chicken Picatta.

-In a skillet melt about two tablespoons of salted butter over low heat.
-Take two plump heads of endive and split length wise.
-Quarter and core two apples.
+In a skillet, melt the butter over low heat.
 Place the endive flat side down, apples skin side down, sprinkle in some grapes and sprigs of rosemary and cook undisturbed for 20 minutes.
 Gently turn everything over and cook for another 20 minutes.
 Voila...done and delicious.